streambased-io/streambased-demos/remote_kafka/README.md

 ## Step 6: Fetch some data

-Now let's perform a common task, selecting all of the transactions performed by a particular branch:
+Now let's perform a common task, fetching the details for a single transaction:

 ```
 use kafka.streambased;
-select * from demo_transactions where branchid='123';
+select * from demo_transactions where transactionid='1234-1234-1234-1234';
 ```

 and click `RUN`

-Streambased indexing drastically reduces the amount of data required to be read from Confluent for this this query, increasing performance and lowering costs.
+Streambased indexing drastically reduces the amount of data required to be read from Confluent for this query, increasing performance and lowering costs.

 ## Step 7: Compare with no Streambased acceleration